huangmy/FATES_Logging_Manuscript/README.md

 # FATES_Logging_Manuscript
-steps to check out codes, and driving/preprocessing/analysis scripts used in the FATES Logging Manuscript
+Steps to check out codes, and driving/preprocessing/analysis scripts used in the FATES Logging Manuscript

 ## Repository structure
 ---scripts